coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 Command parameters
 ------------------

-There are 3 mechanisms for passing parameters to Coq commands.
+There are 3 mechanisms for passing parameters to Rocq commands.
 In order of importance they are:

 - :ref:`command line options <command-line-options>`,